clarkkon/NLP-Classifier-Twitter-Sentiment-re-Apple-and-Google-Products/README.md

 Finally, the MultinomialNB model has slightly better performance with a higher accuracy and mean CV score, but the difference is not very significant.

-This SVC model is overal better at true positives than the NB model, so I will stick with this model as my final one.
+This SVC model is overal better at true positivee, true negatives, and false negatives than the NB model, so I will stick with this model as my final one.

 ## Conclusion and Recommendation